Skip to content

 Blood Fatty Acid Profile Tests: This test determines the percentage of EPA and DHA within red blood cells.
 A score index of over 8% is acceptable, with anything below indicating a deficiency.

-Functional Biomarkers & Inflammation Markers: Elevated levels of CRP or triglycerides can be a sign of inflammation due to omega-3 deficiency.
+Functional Biomarkers & Inflammation Markers: Elevated levels of CRP or triglycerides in your blood can be a sign of inflammation due to omega-3 deficiency.
 A high omega-6 to omega-3 ratio is also an indicator of deficiency.

 When to Consult Your Healthcare Provider